unibo-dtm-se-2425-Cheese-Chase/report/sections/09-userguide/index.md

 - Regular cheese increases the score.
 - Special cheese makes the cats vulnerable for a short time, allowing Jerry to chase them away and earn extra points.
 - If a cat catches Jerry while it is not vulnerable, Jerry loses one life.
-- The player starts with a limited number of lives, shown at the bottom of the screen.
+- The player starts with a total of five lives, which are displayed as small mouse icons at the bottom of the screen.
-- The game ends in victory if all cheese pieces are collected or all cats are chased away.
+- The game ends in defeat if Jerry loses all five lives.
-- The game ends in defeat if Jerry loses all lives.
+- As long as Jerry has at least one remaining life, the game continues through a progression of levels.
+When Jerry collects all the cheese pieces in the maze, the level increases and a new maze begins.

 ![Game Play](/pictures/Game_Play_.jpg)